Jouddeken/graduation-project/docs/research-questions/what-are-the-problems.md

 ###### Sources
 - Observations from Shell Design Sprint (Fly on the wall)
-- Interviews with Yoav Farbey, Valentina Salvi, Israel Barros (during lunch or just quick chats)
+- Interviews with Yoav Farbey, Valentina Salvi, Israel Barros